- Canonical URL

 Anarchy and The Occupy Wall Street Movement

 The Occupy movement has been criticized for being vague and not standing for anything definite.
-My hope is that it is exactly the pluralistic nature of this movement which might bring about a positive change, through education.
+But there is some educational opportunity, at least, arising from the pluralistic nature of this movement.
 Vaguely disaffected individuals are attending events or following them on the Internet and, potentially, discovering almost 200 years of anarchist and Marxist thought.
-Even so, I cannot get excited about the entitled attitude which seems to saturate the “1% vs 99%” rhetoric, or the progressive elements of the movement.
+Even so, I cannot get excited about the entitled attitude which seems to saturate the “1% vs 99%” rhetoric, or the reformist/progressive elements of the movement.
 It’s not that the progressives are fighting a losing battle, but that they are fighting the wrong battle.

-Government, a system of organizing people by force, is not a salvageable system.
+Government, a system of organizing people by force (in which capitalist production is an example form), is not a salvageable system.
 To ruin an old programming joke: Some people, when confronted with the problem of concentrated wealth and capital, think “I know, I’ll solve it with government.”
 Now they have two problems.
-I do agree with the sentiment held by many of those participating in the occupations that if we are going to be governed through representative democracy, then it should be elected by and representational of real people rather than corporations.
+I do agree with the sentiment held by many of those participating in the occupations that if we are going to be governed through representative democracy, then it should be elected by and representational of sentient people rather than corporations.
 And again, if we are going to control credit through centralized banking, and create credit through fractional-reserve banking, then those banks should be guided by macroeconomic policy in such a way that they contribute to the wealth of everyone, rather than to just a few.
 But at the root, a government which can control capitalism or impose a monopoly on credit is a government which necessarily (historically if not logically) maintains vast armies, police forces, and prisons.
+Restoring capitalism to health is no great accomplishment.
 What good is it to gain the world of economic justice if it costs your soul?

 Libertarian socialist political views like this, which reject both authoritarian government and the private ownership of capital, were advanced by 19th century philosophers and revolutionaries who called themselves anarchists (from the Greek for ‘without a ruler’).
 Anarchist political theories are often challenged on grounds of feasibility (“Sure anarchism may sound good, but it would never work because human nature…”).
 While there are many points of specific debate, these challenges ask in general, “Can and will libertarian socialism result in a better (happier/safer/wealthier/…) world than current social organization?”
 This is a consequentialist approach: it seeks to determine what policies to pursue by trying to judge the goodness of their consequences.
 While I believe convincing arguments can be made in favor of libertarian socialism on this basis, I do not believe consequentialism to be a necessary or sufficient theory of ethics.